SECQUOIA/exact_quadratic_hull/README.md

 These commands will generate comprehensive computational results for both convex (psd) and non-convex (non) random quadratic GDP instances, which can be used to reproduce the performance comparisons and analysis presented in the research paper.

-**Congratulations!** If the test ran successfully, you have successfully set up the exact hull reformulation environment.
-You can find the logs of the test run in the `data/` folder, and a summary of test run results will be saved in `projects/env_test/exact_quadratic_hull/random_quadratic/data/results.xlsx`.

 ### Troubleshooting